(See Main Article: The Tudors – Overview of the Royal Dynasty)

 (See Main Article: The Tudors – The Spanish Armada)

-Shortly after Elizabeth’s accession to the throne of England, in 1559, a peace treaty was signed between England, France and Spain bringing peace to Europe.
+During the Tudor period, it was shortly after Elizabeth’s accession to the throne of England, in 1559, a peace treaty was signed between England, France and Spain bringing peace to Europe.

 Without the burden of having to pay for a war, England became prosperous and in 1568 Elizabeth used money to increase the size of the navy.
 The new ships that were built were faster and easier to steer than before.

 At the end of the year the English navy seized a treasure ship bound for the Netherlands, which was controlled by Spain.
 Philip II of Spain was very cross and relations between England and Spain worsened.

 Philip was also annoyed that Elizabeth had restored Protestantism in England.
 His anger with England increased further after Elizabeth knighted Francis Drake.
 The countries of Europe had an agreement that there would be free trade between them, Drake, however, preferred to trade privately and Philip saw Elizabeth’s knighthood of him as an insult to the free trade agreement and began to prepare for war.

 After the Protestant leader of the Netherlands, William of Orange, was assassinated, Elizabeth provided Drake with a navy of 25 ships and told him to harass Spanish ships.
 The English sailor did as he was asked and took Spanish possessions from Colombia and Florida.
 Philip retaliated by seizing all English ships in Spanish ports.

 Elizabeth allied England with the Protestant Dutch states who wanted freedom from Spain and sent an English army to assist them.

 Philip made plans for a fleet of 130 Spanish ships to block the Channel and allow the Duke of Parma to invade England.